Ohio State Route 11: History

 SR 11 was designated between 1967–1969 as a connector between Canfield and Austintown.
 Two years later, it was extended north to I-80, and south to SR 7, 5 mi north of East Liverpool.
 A section from SR 531 to SR 307 was also completed.
 Those two sections were later connected.
 By 1972, all parts of the route were complete.
 SR 11 was upgraded to a limited access highway, from SR 82 to SR 307, between 1972 and 1981.
 In 2000, construction began for the King Graves Road interchange, which opened a year later.
 On October 24, 2005, the interchange at SR 711 and I-80/SR 11 opened, after it was modified to connect SR 711.
 The only rest area on SR 11 received turn lanes in 2011.

 SR 11 was designated as the "Lake to River highway" on September 28, 1973.
 The section in Ashtabula County was also designated as the "Marine Private Henry Kalinowski Memorial Highway" on April 7, 2009.
 Around 2002, the section in East Liverpool, starting from Newell Street, and ending at the state line, was designated as the "Lou Holtz Freeway".

 The original routing of SR 11 in the modern 1923 system went from western Ohio to southeastern Ohio via Dayton and Chillicothe.
 It was replaced in its entirety by a portion of U.S. Route 35 by 1935, with a concurrency of the routes lasting briefly.

 Chemical spills

 There have been three chemical spills on SR 11.
 The first one happened on November 30, 1984.
-A tanker truck leaked Titanium tetrachloride at the I-80/SR 11 interchange at Girard.
+A tanker truck leaked titanium tetrachloride at the I-80/SR 11 interchange at Girard.
 About 200 residents who lived near the highway were evacuated.
 No injuries were reported, and the chemicals were soon contained.
 A spill was reported on July 7, 1996.
 A tanker truck spilled methyl alcohol onto SR 11 northbound, in Fairfield Township.
 The spill was contained, and charges were filed against the driver.
 The third and most recent one, happened on September 9, 2003.
 A tanker spilled 1 USgal of a flammable solvent between SR 344 and SR 154.
 There were no evacuations.

 Exit list

-Note that Columbiana County does not have exit numbers on destination signage.
+At present, Columbiana County does not have exit numbers on some destination signage.